Exec

 Choosing an execution mode

-Section titled “Choosing an execution mode”By default, the exec resource runs in local mode on the host machine.
-To run the script remotely, you can either:
+Section titled “Choosing an execution mode”By default, the exec resource runs in Local mode on the host machine.
+To run the script remotely, choose one of:

-- Specify an image to create a new container for execution.
+- Remote (new container) to create a new container for execution.

-- Set a target to run the script inside an existing container.
+- Remote (existing resource) to run the script inside an existing container.

 Editing an Exec resource